reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 };
 ```

-Slightly Different to `UBlueprint` object.
+Slightly different to `UBlueprint` object.
 (Since the asset we are seeing in Content Browser is actually an instance of `UBlueprint`, which is a `UObject` and being serialized as `.uasset`), the `UBlueprintGeneratedClass` is just a class rather than an instance.
 So the parenting relationship is leveraging the idea of `SuperClass` (`SetSuperStruct()` when setting it, and `GetSuperClass()` when getting it), to act as if the `UBlueprintGeneratedClass` is a subclass of another `UClass`.
 Here's the codes right after the UBlueprint instance is created:

 ```cpp
 /** Create a new Blueprint and initialize it to a valid state. */